Local government in England: History

 The London Government Act 1963 abolished, with effect from 1965, the London County Council and Middlesex County Council, creating the Greater London Council to replace them.
 The London Government Act 1963 also established 32 London borough councils.

 In 1964, as recommended by the Local Government Commission for England, two pairs of administrative counties were merged to become Cambridgeshire and Isle of Ely and Huntingdon and Peterborough.

 The Local Government Act 1972 completely reorganised local authorities in England and Wales.
 In the six largest conurbations, metropolitan county councils, with increased powers, were created.
 Aldermen were abolished, and all councillors were to be elected every four years.
 Outside Greater London and the Isles of Scilly, the Local Government Act 1972 divided England into metropolitan and non-metropolitan counties, which would have one county council and multiple district councils each.
 That meant that each area would be covered by two tiers of local authorities - both a county council and a district council, which would share local authority functions.

 The Greater London Council was abolished by the Local Government Act 1985.
 In 1986 the six metropolitan county councils were abolished, with their functions transferred to the metropolitan boroughs and joint boards.

 The Local Government Act 1992 established a new Local Government Commission, to review of the structure of local administration, and the introduction of some unitary authorities.
 The number of county councils was reduced: The counties of Avon, Berkshire, Cleveland, Hereford and Worcester, and Humberside were abolished, while Worcestershire County Council was re-established.
 The Isle of Wight County Council became a unitary authority, renamed as the "Isle of Wight Council".

-In May 2022, 21 non-metropolitan county councils and 164 non-metropolitan district councils remain.
-These are better known as simply county councils and district councils.
-While the metropolitan county councils were abolished in 1985, 36 metropolitan district councils still survive, as of May 2022.